LoopKit/loopdocs/docs/operation/overview.md

 ## Add CGM

 Set up App: Step 3 is to add a [CGM source](loop-settings/cgm.md) for your Loop app.
-If you are wondering which CGMs are supported natively by Loop, check [Build Step 4](../build/step4.md).
+If you are wondering which CGMs are supported natively by Loop, check [Compatible CGM](../build/step4.md).

 ![img/add-cgm-main.jpeg](img/add-cgm-main.jpeg){width="250"}
 {align="center"}